 31. Gait:

 Movement: Long and elastic feline-like strides whose principal characteristic is the pace; a two beat lateral gait in which the legs of each side move back and forth exactly as a pair (“camel’s pace” or amble) causing a rolling or rocking motion of the thorax and hips accentuated by the tail when carried erect.
 When walking, it carries the head lower than the back line.
 The trot is smooth, free and effortless with a long, powerful and reaching stride.
 The gallop is powerful, attaining unsuspected speed for such a large and heavy dog.
-Due to its articulations, typical of molossoids, the Fila’s movements not only give the impression but actually allow him to make sudden and rapid changes of direction.
+Due to its articulations, typical of molossoids, the Fila’s movements not only give the impression but actually allow him to make sudden and rapid changes of direction.32.
+Height:

 Height at withers: Males: from 65 cm (25.6 ins) to 75 cm (29.5 ins) at the shoulder.

-Bitches: from 60 cm (23.6 ins) to 70 cm (27.5 ins) at the shoulder.
+Bitches: from 60 cm (23.6 ins) to 70 cm (27.5 ins) at the shoulder.33.
+Weight:

 Males: minimum: 50 kgs (100 pounds)